Financial Aid Information

-1) If a GTA, must do well as a GTA.
+- If you are a Graduate Teaching Assistant (GTA), you must do well as a GTA.
 Consistently poor GTA reports may result in end of support.

-3) Must have a current CS faculty advisor.
-If your advisor leaves, get a new one, the advisor cannot, in general, direct from another university (exceptions are made for students who have passed the Ph.D. proposal or are otherwise nearing completion of their degree
+- You must have a current CS faculty advisor.
+If your advisor leaves, get a new one.
+The advisor cannot, in general, direct from another university (exceptions are made for students who have passed the Ph.D. proposal or are otherwise nearing completion of their degree).

 Additionally, for Ph.D. students the following apply.

-4) Must make timely progress (pass qualifying exam by end of year 2 (or equivalent credit hours) and proposal by end of year 3.5 (or equivalent credit hours).
+5.You must make timely progress.
+You must pass qualifying exam by end of year 2 (or equivalent credit hours) and pass proposal by end of year 3.5 (or equivalent credit hours).

-5) For Ph.D. students support ends after completing the 5th year (or equivalent credit hours).
-So students in their 6th/7th year may no longer be eligible for department support.
+6.Support ends after completing the 5th year (or equivalent credit hours).
+Ph.D. students in their 6th/7th year may no longer be eligible for department support.